Galtozzy/galtozzy/README.md

-# Welcome to My GitHub Profile! 👋

-Hello!
-I'm **Galtozzy**, a dedicated developer with a passion for solving problems and contributing to various projects.

-## 🌟 Pinned Repositories

-Here are some of the projects I maintain:
+## Here are some of the projects I maintain:

 - [py-cachify](https://github.com/EzyGang/py-cachify): Caching and distributed locks in your applications with just one or two lines.
 Easy to learn.
 Fast to code.